spadin/c-when/README.md

 );
 ```

-you can also pass a function as the child of `<When/>`, this way, the child will be invoke only if the predicate is `true`.
+you can also pass a function as the child of `<When/>`.
+The function should not
+need any parameters and should return the children you'd like rendered when
+`predicate` is `true`.
+Passing in a function is useful when the `children` need
+to access objects that are only available if the `predicate` is `true`.

 ```js
 import When from 'c-when';